Dev0dyssey/Projects/connex-epoch-api/README.md

 - Navigate to **/server** folder and run node `index.js` to start the Express server
 - Run NPM start from the root folder of the project (**connex-epoch-api**) to start the React App

+## Additional steps to improve code and performace
+- I have encountered a likely race condition when querying the server and client time, causing the time difference logic to not fire consistently.
+Would probably look at adding conditional logic to ensure that both server and client time are set before running the time difference calculation
+- Wider and better test coverage.
+I have run out of time when writing the unit tests, leaving them unfinished.
+If given more time I would look into completing unit tests for both the frontend and backend, ensuring good code coverage.
+Focus would be on the key aspects of the code logic
+- Easier way to start up the application.
+Currently a terminal command needs to be run from two location (server and React app).
+Would like to write an executable script that would spin up both instances in a single command
+- Ensure the Application UI displays well on mobile devices.
+CSS does take advantage of the fexbox approach, but did not manage to do full mobile testing before the time limit
+- Possibly look at making the application code more modular, to allow other engineers to use parts of the codebase if they like part of the logic

 ## Available Scripts

 In the project directory, you can run: